When the Machine Chimes the Bell: Entanglement and Bell Inequalities with Boosted $t\bar{t}$: Introduction

 In this paper, we explore the possibility of observing entanglement and violation of Bell inequalities in top quark pair production, which represents a system of two-qubits.
 Previous studies have mainly focused on the dilepton channel~\cite{Afik:2020onf,Fabbrichesi:2021npl,Severi:2021cnj,Aguilar-Saavedra:2022uye}, as the top quark spin is correlated with the direction of charged leptons.
 They show that entanglement may be observed for both the $t \bar t$ threshold and the boosted region, while violation of Bell inequalities may be probed only in the boosted region.
-However, evaluation of the probability of space-like separated decays shows that most of the top pairs near threshold decay within each other’s light-cone.
-For example, the probability for space-like separation is about 30\% at $m_{t\bar t} \sim 400$ GeV, while more than 90\% of top quark pairs decay when they are space–like separated for $m_{t\bar t} > 800$~GeV~\cite{Severi:2021cnj}.
-Thus, the threshold region would be difficult to provide a clear observation of the entanglement of the two top quarks, which motivates us to study the boosted region.
-Furthermore, the dilepton channel suffers from lower statistics and the reconstruction of two top quarks is challenging.
-Hence, we will consider the semi-leptonic channel, which will increase the signal statistics by a factor of six and allow an easier reconstruction.
-We will address some technical challenges associated with this analysis, which can be overcome using an optimal hadronic polarimeter in combination of jet substructure and machine learning techniques.
+However, the dilepton channel suffers from lower statistics and the reconstruction of two top quarks is challenging.
+Hence, we will consider the semileptonic channel, which will increase the signal statistics by a factor of $6$ and allow an easier reconstruction.
+We will address some technical challenges associated with this analysis, which can be overcome using an optimal hadronic polarimeter in a combination of jet substructure and machine learning techniques.

 Whereas the observation of entanglement and Bell inequalities is interesting in its own right, it can further shed light on top quark physics.
 Top quark physics is one of the most relevant topics within the standard model (SM) and in the search for new physics.
 Ultimately, studying entanglement and violation of Bell inequalities may offer a new perspective on these searches.
+Examples include searches for new physics in top-quark pair production through new resonances~\cite{Maltoni:2024tul} and standard model effective field theory (SMEFT) contributions \cite{Aoude:2022imd}.